jonah-butler/news-cli/README.md

 ## Pre-requisites

-The following env fields are requires to run
+The following env fields are required for the application to run

 - BASE\*URL: ex. "https://somenewsagency.com"